Car hits pedestrians in World Cup host city, killing one

-MOSCOW (Reuters) - A 63-year old local resident was killed and three other people were hospitalized after a car mounted a pavement and hit pedestrians in the World Cup host city of Sochi, police said on Wednesday.
+MOSCOW, July 4 (Reuters) - A 63-year old local resident was killed and three other people were hospitalised after a car mounted a pavement and hit pedestrians in the World Cup host city of Sochi, police said on Wednesday.

 Police told Reuters they were investigating the incident and that initial signs suggested the driver had fallen asleep at the wheel.